 Does a native speaker automatically qualify as an impactful writer as well?

 I am from India and that’s definitely not an English speaking country.
-Nevertheless, in the Indian sub-continent, English happens to be a very popular conversational language among wide demographic strata comprising of millennial and corporate to defense and media sectors.
+Nevertheless, in the Indian sub-continent, English happens to be a very popular conversational language among wide demographic strata comprising of millennials and corporate to defense and media sectors.
 They love the language.

-A whopping percentage of the student fraternity have been showing magical keenness towards English literature, English history and English courses at university over conventional job-centric technology courses which played a crucial role in re-defining India as the “Global Technology Hub”.
+A whopping percentage of the student fraternity has been showing magical keenness towards English literature, English history and English courses at university over conventional job-centric technology courses which played a crucial role in re-defining India as the “Global Technology Hub”.
 And yes, most of these young guns can flaunt an English vocabulary that could often outshine a regular native speaker.